xpsi-group/xpsi/docs/source/example_script.rst

 .. todo::

-    Write more extensive inline comments for explanation.
+    Write more extensive inline comments for clarity, and clean up where applicable.

 Photosphere
 ^^^^^^^^^^^